Yamni Nigam

-Yamni Nigam FRES is a professor and scientist at Swansea University.
+Yamni Nigam FRES is a British entomologist.
+She is a professor at Swansea University.
 Her scientific research focuses on the immune system of insects and invertebrates.
 She has a particular interest in wound healing and maggot (larval) therapy.
-Nigam additionally lectures on anatomy, physiology and pathophysiology at the College of Human and Health Sciences at Swansea University.
+Nigam additionally lectures on anatomy, physiology and pathophysiology within the School of Health & Social Care in the Faculty of Medicine, Health & Life - science at Swansea University.

 Education and early career

 Nigam gained her bachelor's degree from King's College London and then earned a master's degree in applied parasitology and medical entomology at the Liverpool School of Tropical Medicine.
 She continued her education by commencing a doctorate at University College Swansea (now Swansea University) in 1988.
 Her doctoral research investigated the prophenoloxidase system (pPO) in reduviid bugs and tsetse flies using in vitro experiments.

 After earning her PhD, Nigam took a post-doctoral position at the Oswaldo Cruz Foundation in Rio de Janeiro, Brazil, where she conducted research on the immune defence to the parasite Trypanosoma cruzi, the causative agent of Chagas disease.